sempare/sempare-delphi-template-engine/README.md

 Have a look at Sempare.Template.Compiler.inc.
 The following defines can be defined if appropriate:

-- SEMPARE_TEMPLATE_FIREDAC - to support tests for TDataSet
 - SEMPARE_TEMPLATE_NO_INDY - if Indy is not present.
 This is used to access an html encoder if TNetEncoding is not available.
 - SEMPARE_TEMPLATE_CONFIRM_LICENSE - if present, you confirm you understand the conditions.